 Sharon Kazan Harris

 I fell in love with wine in Bordeaux when I was 20 years old, a time when I was obsessed with speaking French and living abroad.
-There to study French, Bordeaux brought me some of the most important things in life: an appreciation of fine food and wine, and a joie de vivre one gets from sharing those things with the people we love and cherish.
+There to study French, Bordeaux taught me some of the most important things in my life: an appreciation of fine food and wine, and a joie de vivre one gets from sharing those things with those we love and cherish.

-I have had the desire to be in the wine industry for decades, but getting to Napa Valley has been like taking windy back roads more than efficient toll roads.
-I spent many years working in executive positions in publishing (Managing Director of Miller Freedman's International Division), advertising (President of an ad agency, Transphere), and technology (VP of Sales of Inktomi, an internet search engine start-up and consultant to Visa and Estamp).
-Luckily very successful in business, I was able to trade computers for vineyards.
+I longed to be in the wine industry for decades, but getting to Napa Valley was like driving on a windy, country road verses a toll highway.
+I spent many years working in executive positions in publishing (Managing Director of Miller Freedman's International Division), advertising (President of an ad agency, Transphere), and technology (VP of Sales of Inktomi, an internet search engine start-up, internet consultant to VISA and Estamp) and a tech investor.
+Luckily a successful career in tech allowed me to trade computers for vineyards.

 Undoubtedly the hardest thing I have accomplished is graduating with honors from the Universite de Bordeaux’s famed D.U.A.D. program, a technical oenology diploma taught in French.

 I am lucky; I am living my passion.
-Wine puts me in contact with amazing people and brings me endless laughter.
+Wine puts me in contact with amazing people and brings me endless joy and laughter.

 Director of Winemaking